jpsirois/kijiji-enhancer/README.md

 - Increase ad image (using the fullsize version) __*__
 - Add a more fluid layout to the ad page
 - Add image gallery keyboard navigation in ad page
+- Better font-family and size
+- Remove some ugly & useless color
+- Remove some useless & unfriendly elements

 ### [LesPAC.com](http://www.lespac.com)